 Support Persons assisting students as they navigate the student conduct process are encouraged to familiarize themselves with the Code of Student Conduct (found at www.towson.edu/studentconduct).
 This document describes in detail, the scope of the code of conduct, procedures, prohibited conduct, and possible sanctions.

 The student conduct process is not comparable to a court of law, criminal proceeding or civil proceeding and therefore the role of the attorney is also dissimilar.
-The role of the attorney/advisor is one of a support person.
+In this administrative process, the role of the attorney is one of a support person.
 This support person is not an active participant and may not participate in the conduct resolution meeting or hearing.
 They can attend the conduct resolution meeting or hearing as a support to the student and can guide or advise the student on what questions to ask or answer during their conduct resolution meeting or university hearing.
 However, they may not speak directly to the hearing officer, and during a University Hearing they may not be heard on record.

 Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), and the implementing regulations, the Office of Student Conduct & Civility Education cannot discuss a student's record with an outside agent without written permission granted by the student.
 This Disciplinary Record Authorization Form can be found at: www.towson.edu/studentconduct.
 Absent this form, staff members are limited to discussing university policies and procedures and not the specifics of any student's disciplinary record.

 Q: I have been asked to represent a student in the conduct process.
 How do I establish this with the university?